 Even with all the advances in technology that have revolutionized cosmetic and medical dermatology with non-invasive treatments such as laser therapy, there are times when a more traditional surgical procedure is the best option.
-West Dermatology, always a pioneer in utilizing state-of-the-art techniques, also specializes in excisional surgery for a variety of skin conditions, both medical and cosmetic.
+West Dermatology in Arizona, always a pioneer in utilizing state-of-the-art techniques, also specializes in excisional surgery for a variety of skin conditions, both medical and cosmetic.

 What is Excisional Surgery?